Sander-Brilman/php-website-template/readme.md

 To make url's load certain pages you can use **page_builder.php** inside the **assets/php/** folder.

 You can create pages inside the `get_page_info` function.
-Inside the switch case you can define pages based upon url's.
+Inside the switch case you can define pages based upon url's.<br>
 The switch case will use the first item after the `/` of the url.
-So with the url *https://example.com/my-page* the switch case will use *my-page*.
+So with the url *https://example.com/my-page* the switch case will use `my-page`.

 To create a page you simply add a case.
 (Make sure you dont forget the `break;`)
 ```php